 Obtaining financing for your commercial real estate project requires an understanding of metrics like debt service coverage ratio (DSCR).
-Take a few minutes to read this overview from Assets America® and learn to master this important ratio.
+In this article, we discuss “What is the debt service coverage ratio?”
+We also examine how to calculate the DSCR, including an example calculation and a tutorial video for Excel.
+Furthermore, we examine DSCR components for real estate, tax issues, healthy ratios, the debt yield ratio, how to improve your DSCR, and helpful resources.
+Take a few minutes to read this overview from Assets America® and learn to master this important metric for commercial real estate.

 What Is the Debt Service Coverage Ratio?

 Debt service coverage ratio is a metric commonly used to underwrite income property loans.
 It measures how much cash flow is available for debt service (i.e., payments of principal and interest).
 The inability to meet your debt service obligations can result in default, foreclosure and potentially even bankruptcy.

 Let’s examine the ratio and its components.
 The formula is as follows: